-There are pages covering projects on individual named artists, a general Essays and Reviews section, and one covering curatorial work.
+Dr Ian Massey is an independent art historian, writer and curator based in the UK.
+This website serves as a forum for his writings on art, and activities as exhibition curator and public speaker.
+There are pages covering projects on individual named artists, a general Essays and Reviews section, and one covering Curatorial Projects.
 The Public Events section includes information on public lectures and gallery talks, whilst the Diary page is regularly updated with information on new projects and activities.